Chapter 15: The Voice of God 060525

 units like the 271st were not retreating over the Cambodian border every

-time got shot up, as many naïve Americans believed.
+time they got shot up, as we naïve Americans believed.
 Given time

-constraints, that just didn't seem to be plausible.
-How could Thanh have
+constraints, I realize now that this was not plausible.
+How could Thanh

 south?
 It seems to me now, that our American politicians where very

 susceptible to the very smooth Svengali of the communists.
-It was fed to
+Many very

 politicians.
 Those viewpoints not only seemed to give too much